syndit/com.synditcorp.ruleengine/docs/index.md

 ## Accessing field values from other rules at runtime

 Each of the rule fields values can be accessed by other rules at runtime.
 They are added to the variables collection and can be referenced using the field name followed by an underscore and then the rule number.
-For example to access the passReasons value for rule 15, use `passReasons_15`.
+For example to access the passReason value for rule 15, use `passReason_15`.
 To access the compositePassActions list, use `compositePassActions_15`.
 Scores can be used to calculate expressions, like `passScore_231 * (passScore_17 / compositePassScore_31)`.

+## Document definition fields

+There are four fields for use in identifying a particular document:

+1. definitionID - an ID unique to the particular document.
+This is useful at runtime, particularly when retrieving a rule definition from a no-sql database, like MongoDB.
+2. description - this is for providing a meaningful description of the rules in the document.
+3. version - always a good idea to version your documents.
+4. startRule - for decision trees, this holds the value of the base rule of the tree.
+It is intended for the developers to retrieve at runtime so you don't have to rely on Jira tickets, emails, text messages, etc. to know the base rule to call.

+	"definitionID" : "ORDACC",
+	"description" : "New vehicle order accept tree", "version" : "1.0.17",
+	"startRule" : "14",

 ## Fields not yet implemented